 Matthew 18:20 ESV

 When we assemble as the church, Jesus Christ is personally present with us.
 This is the most significant aspect of our gathering.
-His presence changes everything, for He is not there merely as an onlooker, a cheerleader, or even a sideline coach.
+His presence changes everything, for He is not there merely as a spectator, a cheerleader, or even a sideline coach.
 He is there in the fullness of all that He is, to be all to His people.
 When we gather “in His name”, we gather under His authority to carry out His specific desire and purpose for our gathering.
 Jesus Christ is personally present to lead us and to carry out His work in and through us by the power of the Holy Spirit.
 He is there as our indwelling Life and as our living Head.

 Gathering under the immediate headship of Christ, however, is not something that the Church at large has been accustomed to or is generally expectant of.
 Ever since the middle of the second century, when the Church universally accepted the intermediary headship of the monepiscopacy (single bishop), Catholic and, later, Protestant streams of Christianity have primarily assembled under the headship of a set-apart man/woman and been directed primarily by a predetermined liturgy or program.
 The open, participatory, Spirit-led gatherings of the first century church (see 1 Cor.
 14:26-40) have been mainly carried on throughout history by an “outside-the-gate” remnant who were determined to maintain the freedom and fullness of the early church by gathering under the immediate headship of Christ as His functioning Body.